 Five of the seven SSE4.2 instructions can use an XMM register as a source or destination.
-These include four text/string processing instructions and one packed quadword compare SIMD instruction.
-Programming these five SSE4.2 instructions is similar to programming 128-bit Integer SIMD in SSE2/SSSE3.
-SSE4.2 does not provide any 64-bit integer SIMD instructions.
+These include four text/string processing instructions and one packed quad-

 The remaining two SSE4.2 instructions uses general-purpose registers to perform accelerated processing functions in specific application areas.